-- (1) The entity meets the following criteria: - (A) Is organized and operating in the United States as a general corporation. - (B) Has total assets in excess of five hundred million dollars (\$500,000,000). - (C) Has debt other than commercial paper, if any, that is rated "A" or higher by an NRSRO. - (2) The entity meets the following criteria:(A) Is organized within the United States as a special purpose corporation, trust, or limited
+- (1) The entity meets the following criteria: - (A) Is organized and operating in the United States as a general corporation. - (B) Has total assets in excess of five hundred million dollars (\$500,000,000). - (C) Has debt other than commercial paper, if any, that is rated in a rating category of "A" or higher by an NRSRO. - (2) The entity meets the following criteria: - (A) Is organized within the United States as a special purpose corporation, trust, or limited liability company. - (B) Has program-wide credit enhancements including, but not limited to, overcollateralization, letters of credit, or surety bond. - (C) Has commercial paper that is rated "A-1" or higher, or the equivalent, by an NRSRO.